Bicycle Care Guide

 Drivetrain Maintenance

-The drivetrain includes the chain, gears, and derailleurs.
+The drivetrain — your chain, gears, and derailleurs — is where the magic happens.
+It’s also where neglect shows up fastest.
 Clean these components regularly.
-Degrease the chain using a bike-specific degreaser.
-Allow it to sit for a few minutes, then scrub with a brush.
-Rinse and dry the chain.
-Apply lubricant sparingly.
-Too much can attract more dirt.
-Wipe off the excess lube.
+Degrease the chain with a bike-specific degreaser, let it sit for a few minutes, then scrub it with a brush.
+Rinse and dry the chain thoroughly.
+Apply lubricant sparingly — and I mean sparingly.
+Too much lube attracts dirt like a magnet.
+Wipe off the excess and move on with your life.

 Checking the Derailleurs